 (a) have a baseline for improving them and,

 (b) can train people, should the need arise.

-We didn’t take a look at the big picture, at first.
-We didn’t understand that we were parachuting into a continuous journey somewhere in the middle of it.
-It was like being set down in uncharted territory without a plan, let alone the proper provisions and tools.
+You don’t want to find yourself parachuting into a continuous journey somewhere in the middle of it.
+It would be like being set down in uncharted territory without a plan (map), let alone the proper provisions and tools.

-After several unsuccessful attempts to make deadlines and meet other ill-defined or undefined requirements, we came to the realization that we were starting our journey in the middle without a clear view of where we came from, where we were headed, or how we would get there.
-Without a clearly defined plan to document processes and procedures, our journey was always arriving at the same destination: Failure.
+After several unsuccessful attempts to make deadlines and meet other ill-defined or undefined requirements, you would come to the realization that your are starting the journey in the middle without a clear view of where you are.